• Skip to primary navigation

 Nutrition Benefits

-Each twice baked potato half has 8 grams of protein, 2 grams of fiber, 12% RDA of potassium, 22% Vitamin C, 14% calcium, and 6% iron.
+Each of these healthy twice baked potato halves has 8 grams of protein, 2 grams of fiber, 12% RDA of potassium, 22% Vitamin C, 14% calcium, and 6% iron.

-Double that if you're eating two halves, and you'll see how you get a nice dose of potassium, Vitamin C, calcium, and iron in your taste twice bakes.
+Double that if you're eating two halves, and you'll see how you get a nice dose of potassium, Vitamin C, calcium, and iron in these tasty twice bakes.

-Plus, potatoes are considered one of the most satisfying foods, so you will feel satiated after enjoy this comfort food classic side dish.
+Plus, potatoes are considered one of the most satisfying foods, so you will feel satiated after enjoying this comfort food classic side dish.

 Note that the nutrition facts below are for one half of a potato.
-If you're enjoying for a meal, I recommend eating at least two halves.
+If you're eating for a meal, I recommend eating at least two halves.

 four twice baked potatoes on a plate